Maternity and child health care center

 Parental Guidance and Support Services

-• The Health Care Center is a direct point of contact for advice and guidance.
+• The Health Center is a direct point of contact for advice and guidance.

 • In cases where additional family or parental guidance is needed, referrals can be made by the kindergarten or the public health nurse to the Family Support Department.
 Parents can also reach out to the Family Support Department directly.
 Based on parental needs, the department offers individual and group-based follow-up, along with various parental guidance programs.